 The author also adds “tolerance”, as in the ability to withstand pain, “trust”, “loyalty” and “high morality”.

-Psychopaths like women with high morals because she is unlikely to do to him what she’s done to her.
+Psychopaths like women with high morals because those women are unlikely to do to the psychopaths what the psychopaths do to them.

 - Trust: These women tended to trust too much, too soon.
 Even in the face of evidence to the contrary, women were more likely to trust the psychopath’s words rather than his action.